AlgoMeta/comp3385-assignment-2/README.txt

 If you do not wish to use the provided SQL file, user courses must be added manually so that user courses can be populated from the web app.

+In order to run the SessionManagerTest use the --stderr option.
+For example, "phpunit --testdox --stderr SessionManagerTest.php"

 Do not change the names of the directories